Having just gone through this process myself, I thought it only appropriate I pass along my newfound knowledge as a US citizen married in Scotland.

 You will require a Marriage Visitor Visa even if you do not require a visa to travel to the UK.

-This visa is for tourists who want to get married while in the UK, not for anyone intending to stay in the UK after the wedding.
+This visa is for tourists who want to get married while in the UK.
+It is not for anyone intending to stay in the UK after the wedding.

 Process for a US citizen to marry an EEA-national